-A lot of VPN service providers have referral programs and the like going on, and since we here AltChar still politely refuse to have embedded ads masquerading as "guest articles" polluting our work, you will have to find a solution that best fits your needs.
+A lot of VPN service providers have referral programs and the like going on, and since we here AltChar still politely refuse to have embedded ads masquerading as "guest articles" polluting our work, you will have to that best fits your needs.

 Most VPN services offer some sort of trial period, so maybe take advantage of those before you start paying a subscription fee for your VPN on top of the money you already had to burn on your Lost Ark account.

 You should have your VPN running in the background at all times while setting the game up, because remember - as far as Lost Ark is concerned, you are operating from South Korea.

 Learn to read Korean, or patch your game

 Since it would be silly to take a language course on top of all the trouble you've already been through getting the game to run, you will need a Lost Ark English language patch.

 There are a few flavours of this patch floating around the internet already.
 Some of them rely on machine-translation, others operate on human-speak, and a decent chunk will translate the experience into Russian.